 # ls -Z

-The result of the newly created files is highlighted above which shows the wrong SELinux context, so, to change the security context.
-There are more than one instructions for managing the SELinux context for files, such as “chcon, semanage fcontext, and restorecon”.
+The results of the newly created files are highlighted above which show the wrong SELinux context, so to change the security context.
+There are more than one instruction for managing the SELinux context for files, such as “chcon, semanage fcontext, and restorecon”.

 Here I use ‘chcon ‘